MachinisteWeb/node-atlas/README.en.md

 ### Install Node.js ###

-NodeAtlas is developed as a [Node.js Module Package](https://www.npmjs.com/) that means its require Node.js to work.
+NodeAtlas is developed as a [Node.js Module Package](https://www.npmjs.com/) that means it require Node.js to work.
 Node.js allows us to quickly and efficiently run JavaScript code outside the browser, making it possible to use the same language on both the client-side and server-side.

 *Note: Python 2.6 or 2.7 is required to build from source tarballs.*